w3f/polkadot-wiki/docs/learn/how-to/request-cancel-judgement.md

 1\.
 Navigate to the [Extrinsics](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fpolkadot-people-rpc.polkadot.io#/extrinsics) tab and select '**identity.requestJudgement** '.

 If you don't know which registrar to pick, first check the available registrars by going to "Chain State", under "Developer" > "Chain state", and selecting 'identity.registrars' to get the full list.
-You can also check this [wiki page](../learn-identity.md#registrars), which lists the current Polkadot registrars.
+You can also check [this page](../learn-identity.md#registrars), which lists the current Polkadot registrars.

 **Modify the settings below according to the registrar's instructions, and click "****Submit Transaction"****.**